gml4tdm/replication-package-issue-linking/README.md

 Contains the raw results of all experiments.

+- `results/link-failures`: Contains lists of issues mentioned in commits whose key was not found in the issue tracker.
+See documentation of the [`import-commits`](code/README.md) command for more details.
 - `results/ir-1`: Contains the results for tuning the formatting handling
 - `results/ir-2`: Contains the results for tuning the remainder of the preprocessing
 - `results/ir-3`: Contains the results for the actual experiments presented in the paper